Southeast: The Big Picture:

 These starving piscavores have been eking out a living under the ice in the lakes for the past 6 months and are half-crazed in their pursuit of a good meal.
 The saltwater beaches and intertidal areas near river mouths are the best place to catch Dollies and Cutts while the fry are around.
 In some areas this fishery will extend well into the month of June.

-Try the Olive/White Stinger Clouser Minnows, Gray/White Clousers, and our Saltwater Dolly Varden Selection to tempt these fish.
+Try the Olive & White Stinger Clouser Minnows, Gray & White AK Clousers, and our Saltwater Dolly Varden Selection to tempt these fish.

 Early Summer: June

 King Salmon are the prize in June!
 Most fly fishing for kings in Southeast is targeted at hatchery fish returning to the rearing area where they were released as smolts 3-5 years earlier.
 The usually deep-swimming kings move up into the top 10 feet of water and can be easily reached with a moderate sinking tip line.
-Hot Pink Stinger Prawns, Signature Intruders, or our Saltwater King Selection will draw angry reactions from these bruisers.
-Juneau, Petersburg, Skagway, Ketchikan all have terminal King runs.
+Rockstars in Pink or Chartreuse, Mr Bodangles, or the Chrome Crowbar will draw angry reactions from these bruisers.
+Juneau, Petersburg, and Ketchikan all have terminal King runs.

 Don't forget: many beaches will still host good Dolly Varden fishing for most of June.